y330/FragmentQR/README.md

  <img src="https://camo.githubusercontent.com/d5d24e33e2f4b6fe53987419a21b203c03789a8f/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f446f6e6174652d50617950616c2d677265656e2e737667" />
 </a>

-Disclaimer: Please note this extension is NOT made by Google and is made by an independent developer.
-All copyrights belong to their respective owners.
-Google doesn’t endorse or sponsor this Chrome extension.
-FragmentQR is not owned by, is not licensed by and is not a subsidiary of Google Inc.
+Disclaimer: Scroll-to-text-fragment is made by Google and not provided by FragmentQR

 <b>Copyright 2020 Yonah Aviv.</b>
 This project is licensed under the terms of the MIT license.